 You must design the right job description in order to set the right expectation and hire the right talent.
 This will increase the speed of sales revenue generation and create more sustainable growth.

 Here’s how to put the right set of experience and expertise into the right role.
-Use this tool to organize your search effort and make sure you are getting the best candidates.
-Download the Chief Revenue Officer Search Checklist.
+Use the Chief Revenue Officer Search Checklist to organize your search effort and make sure you are getting the best candidates.

 The Fundamental Differences:

 A Chief Sales Officer is focused much more on execution.
 He or she is a tactical master and laser-focused on beating the competition.
 They live and die by Target Attainment, Average Sales Price, Deal Velocity and Win Rate.
 This role works best in simpler business environments with a single sales channel.

 A Chief Revenue Officer knows how to build and implement strategies to grow revenue effectively.
 How to increase sales by designing the right strategy for each channel is what keeps this person awake at night…. and day.

 There is a very low margin of error in the CSO role.
 If he misses his mark, it can be difficult to recover.
 But the CSO does not fear this situation, he thrives on it, that is the adrenaline that makes him successful, and at time seen as a silo’ed leader in the organization.
 If you need a CSO, don’t fight this.
 You consciously hired a maniacally focused Sales Leader to meet, and exceed a target.
 Accept the price.

 The CSO is surgical in his execution.
 He or she processes every opportunity through the sales methodology.
 Sales operations are her top priority.
 Her tactical sales plans are as targeted as her sales territory mapping.